 The four danger signs in labour include severe abdominal pain, heavy vaginal bleeding, high blood pressure, and reduced fetal movement.

-The three abnormal labour patterns are prolonged labour, obstructed labour, and dysfunctional contractions.
+The three abnormal labour patterns are prolonged, obstructed, and dysfunctional contractions.

 Signs of abnormal labour include prolonged contractions, intense back pain, lack of cervical dilation, and fetal distress.

-The four essential factors for labour progression, known as the 4 P's, are: Power, referring to the strength of contractions; Passenger, the size and position of the baby; Passage, the size and shape of the pelvis; and Psyche, the mental state of the mother.
+The four essential factors for labour progression, known as the 4 P's, are Power, which refers to the strength of contractions; passenger, which refers to the size and position of the baby; passage, which refers to the size and shape of the pelvis; and Psyche, which refers to the mental state of the mother.